VelizarMihaylov/repolist/README.md

 # RepoList

 A simple app that uses the GitHub [GraphQL API](https://docs.github.com/en/graphql) to list react repositories.
+This app is a simple exercise and should not be run in production.

+**Note: your GitHub personal access token will be hardcoded in the app JavaScript bundle so do not host it publicly.!**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).